Who are we and why do we require your information?

 For any queries relating to the Dublin City Council Privacy Statement or Data Protection policies, please contact our designated Data Protection Officer.

 This website uses Google Analytics to help analyse how users use the site.
 This analytical tool uses 'cookies', which are text files placed on your computer, to collect standard internet log information and visitor behaviour information in an anonymous form.
 The information generated by the cookie about your use of the website (including your IP address) is transmitted to Google.
-This information is then used to evaluate visitors use of the website and to compile statistical reports on website activity for the Information Commissioner (http://www.oic.ie/ )
+This information is then used to evaluate visitors use of the website and to compile statistical reports on website activity for Dublin City Council (www.dublincity.ie)

-The Information Commissioner will not (and will not allow any third party to) use the statistical analytics tool to track or to collect any personally identifiable information of visitors to our site.
+Dublin City Council will not (and will not allow any third party to) use the statistical analytics tool to track or to collect any personally identifiable information of visitors to our site.
 We will not associate any data gathered from this site with any personally identifying information from any source as part of our use of the Google statistical analytics tool.
 Google will not associate your IP address with any other data held by Google.
-Neither the Information Commissioner nor Google will link, or seek to link, an IP address with the identity of a computer user.
+Neither Dublin City Council nor Google will link, or seek to link, an IP address with the identity of a computer user.

 Further information about cookies